bentoml/OpenLLM/README.md

 ```

 > [!NOTE]
-> If you are deploying a gated model, make sure to set HF_TOKEN in enviroment variables.
+> If you are deploying a gated model, make sure to set HF_TOKEN in environment variables.

 Once the deployment is complete, you can run model inference on the BentoCloud console: